 Austria Branch Office

-A branch is one way for a company to set up a business in Austria.
-Opening a branch has many drawbacks, mainly that the foreign parent carries full liability for the branches operations and that lengthy and complicated dealings with the tax authorities may be needed regarding the branches tax obligations.
+A branch is one way for a company to conduct business in Austria but it has many drawbacks.
+The largest drawback is that the foreign parent company carries full liability for the branches operations and this can lead to complicated dealings with the tax authorities.

 We recommend incorporating a GmbH in Austria for more flexible business options and less tax liability.